 Receiving respect when you’re a dental hygienist

 Receiving respect from both my patients and colleagues was something that I overlooked and never thought about before going into dental hygiene school.
-People (most people) will respect you for being a healthcare professional and also for doing a job that a lot of people would never find themselves doing.
+People (most people) will respect you for being a healthcare professional and for doing a job that many people would never find themselves doing.

 Work as a team in the dental office

-A big word that is used in the dental hygiene world is interprofessional collaboration.
+Interprofessional collaboration is a big word used in the dental hygiene world.
 We are constantly working with other professions to give the absolute best care to our patients.

 Working together and having many different professionals providing care to the patients, they receive an extremely well-rounded treatment.

-Working as a team brings you closer to those that you work with, and dental clinics are most often smaller teams of people, where everyone is very close (hopefully).
-I have made friends for life from the places that I have worked!
+Working as a team brings you closer to those you work with, and dental clinics are often smaller teams of people where everyone is very close (hopefully).
+I have made friends for life from the places where I have worked!

 Outreach/volunteering opportunities when you’re a dental hygienist

 This is a VERY OVERLOOKED aspect of the dental world.
-There are so many ways that you can give back to your local communities and also less fortunate communities abroad, where access to basic dental treatment is extremely limited.
+There are so many ways to give back to your local communities and less fortunate communities abroad, where access to basic dental treatment is minimal.

 When I graduated from dental hygiene, I went to Tanzania for a month to educate about dental hygiene.
 I was so lucky to be able to participate in such a rewarding program.